So where does Caesarean Awareness Month come from?

 So how can you educate yourself to make informed decisions about abdominal birth, no matter what your birth preference is?
 Here are our recommended resources:

-BOOKS: I recommend reading these 2 short books whether you are planning a physiological or planned abdominal birth.
+BOOKS: We recommend reading these 2 short books whether you are planning a physiological or planned abdominal birth.

 Instagram is where we share free Mindful Birth